pilarmiralles/SuperCollider-theory/README.md

 Happy exploring! :)

 PS.
-Some theory files, such as 1, 2, 4, and 7.1 (for now), are automatically applied some markdown formatting.
-I still don't know how to avoid that, so for those files, I recommend opening the raw code and copying it into a SC file.
+Some theory files, such as 1, 2, 4, and 7.1 (for now), allow a "preview" version.
+I recommend opening the "code" version or the raw code for a clearer view of the file!